jdoleary/Spellmasons/docs/TasksCurrent.md

 - Make the trailer

 - Fix multiplayer
-    - Allow rejoining a server's room if disconnected and ensure the server keeps track of the gamestate
     - Show player latency
 - implement jakes UI icons
 ## To fix from Brad playtest